 Allison Wells, Senior Director, Communications & Public Affairs

 Allison is responsible for NRCM’s organization-wide communications, leading the team that produces a range of materials, from Maine Environment newsletter and brochures to NRCM’s website and social media.
 She works with like-minded businesses on co-branded initiatives designed to inform and engage the public about opportunities to make a difference protecting Maine’s environment.
 Before coming to NRCM, Allison was the Communications Director for the Cornell Lab of Ornithology in Ithaca, NY.
 She received her BA from the University of Maine at Farmington and a Masters from Cornell University.
 A 12th generation Mainer, she and her husband Jeff are the authors of the books Maine’s Favorite Birds (Tilbury House Publishers) and Birds of Aruba, Bonaire, and Curaçao: a Site and Field Guide (Cornell University Press), and they write a weekly birding column for the Boothbay Register.
-She lives in Gardiner with her husband, son, and two indoor cats.
+She lives in Gardiner with her family, their dog Loki, and two indoor cats, Jack and Charlotte.

 My Favorite Way to Enjoy Maine: Birding!
 And kayaking Maine’s lovely lakes and rivers, and exploring our ever-changing ocean beaches.
 Our state has so many beautiful natural areas—my family and I take every opportunity we can to enjoy them.